yjg30737/pyqt-svg-button/README.md

 * PyQt5 >= 5.8

 ## Setup
-`python -m pip install pyqt-svg-icon-pushbutton`
+`python -m pip install pyqt-svg-button`

 ## Usage
 * `SvgButton(base_widget: QWidget = None)` - Constructor.
 Base widget is the widget that the button's background color based of when button get hovered/pressed by mouse cursor.
 If value is default(`None`), background color of button which is getting hovered/pressed will set to #DDDDDD, #FFFFFF.